+July 31,

+2019 2018

-July 31, 2018 2017 Deferred tax assets (included in Other assets, net in 2018 and Prepaid expenses and other current assets in 2017) \$ 715 \$ 1,068 Deferred tax liabilities (included in Other liabilities) (16) (4,186) Net deferred tax asset (liability) \$ 699 \$ (3,118)
+Deferred tax assets (included in Other assets, net) \$ 631 \$ 715

+Deferred tax liabilities (included in Other liabilities) (76) (16)

+Net deferred tax asset \$ 555 \$ 699
-(17) Sales taxes: Ferrellgas, L.P. accounts for the collection and remittance of sales tax on a net tax basis.
-As a result, these amounts are not reflected in the consolidated statements of operations.

-(18) Loss contingencies: In the normal course of business, Ferrellgas, L.P. is involved in various claims and legal proceedings.
+- (18) Sales taxes: Ferrellgas, L.P. accounts for the collection and remittance of sales tax on a net tax basis.
+As a result, these amounts are not reflected in the consolidated statements of operations. - (19) Loss contingencies: In the normal course of business, Ferrellgas, L.P. is involved in various claims and legal proceedings.
 Ferrellgas, L.P. records a liability for such matters when it is probable that a loss has been incurred and the amounts can be reasonably estimated.
 When only a range of possible loss can be established, the most probable amount in the range is accrued.
 If no amount within this range is a better estimate than any other amount within the range, the minimum amount in the range is accrued.
 Legal costs associated with loss contingencies are expensed as incurred.

-(19) New accounting standards:
+(20) New accounting standards:

-In May 2014, the Financial Accounting Standards Board, ("FASB") issued Accounting Standard Update ("ASU") 2014-09, Revenue from Contracts with Customers.
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update ("ASU") 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 The issuance is part of a joint effort by the FASB and the International Accounting Standards Board ("IASB") to enhance financial reporting by creating common revenue recognition guidance for U.S. GAAP and International Financial Reporting Standards ("IFRS") and, thereby, improving the consistency of requirements, comparability of practices and usefulness of disclosures.
-The new standard will supersede much of the existing authoritative literature for revenue recognition.
-The standard and related amendments will be effective for Ferrellgas, L.P. for its annual reporting period beginning August 1, 2018, including interim periods within that reporting period.
-Entities are allowed to transition to the new standard by either recasting prior periods or recognizing the cumulative effect.
-Ferrellgas, L.P. has completed its assessment of its contracts with customers and impacts to revenue recognition under the new guidance.
-When Ferrellgas, L.P. adopts the new guidance, which will be August 1, 2018, the impact will not be material to its consolidated financial statements.
-Ferrellgas, L.P. will utilize the modified retrospective transition method, which recognizes the cumulative effect upon adoption, when it adopts the new standard.
+Upon adoption, Ferrellgas, L.P. applied ASU 2014-09 only to contracts that were not completed, referred to as open contracts.